Physical Therapy (DPT)

 Mission Statement

-The Mission of the Doctor of Physical Therapy program is to provide a vibrant scholarly community for physical therapy in New Hampshire through teaching, research, service and practice contributing to the American Physical Therapy Association’s vision of “transforming society by optimizing movement to improve the human experience.”
-The Programs’s focus is on the education of physical therapists to serve the community in the fields of movement and rehabilitation to provide competent care as autonomous providers, leaders, collaborative team members, and innovators while being respectful, culturally sensitive and socially responsible.
+The Mission of the Doctor of Physical Therapy program is to provide a vibrant scholarly community for physical therapy in New Hampshire through teaching, service, scholarship, and practice contributing to the American Physical Therapy Association’s vision of “transforming society by optimizing movement to improve the human experience.”
+The Program's focus is on the education of physical therapists who will serve the community in the fields of movement and rehabilitation and provide competent care as autonomous providers, leaders, collaborative team members, and innovators while being respectful, culturally sensitive and socially responsible.

 Educational Philosophy

-The Doctor of Physical Therapy program adopts the educational philosophy of PSU based on academic excellence, learner-centered teaching, experiential learning, applied research, regional service, and leadership.
-Along with the University, the Program embraces the complementary relationship between liberal arts and professional studies, between academic and professional development, between service and individual growth, and between the University campus and the larger community.
+The Doctor of Physical Therapy program adopts a philosophy that compliments the vision and mission of PSU and is based on academic excellence, learner-centered teaching, experiential learning, applied research, regional service, and leadership.
+The Program embraces the complementary relationship between liberal arts and professional studies, between academic and professional development, between service and individual growth, and between the University campus and the larger community.

 Expected Costs